How to edit drop-down lists in Excel

 - Warning: The error alert is displayed and the user is given the option to allow or undo the error.

 - Information: The error alert is displayed and the incorrect entry is adopted in the cell anyway.

 The appearance of drop-down lists in Excel can also be adapted.
-This is done like with any other cell: First, right-click the cell containing the drop-down list.
-Then select Format Cells… in the context menu, where you will be able to adapt the cell’s appearance:
+This is done like with any other cell so you start by right-clicking the cell containing the drop-down list.
+Then select Format Cells in the context menu, where you will be able to adapt the cell’s appearance: